ARM-software/lisa/Energy-Meters-Requirements.md

         "instrument" : "iiocapture",
         "conf" : {
             # List of iio devices (i.e. probes) attached to the ACME Cape
-            # The ACME Cape 8 probe slots numbered 1 to 8. iio:device<n> is
-            # the n-th discovered probe and they are discovered in ascending order.
-            # For example, if you have 2 probes attached to PROBE2 and PROBE7, then
-            # PROBE2 will be iio:device0 and PROBE7 will be iio:device1
             'iiodevice'     : ['iio:device0'],
             # Absolute path to the iio-capture binary on the host
             'iiocapturebin' : '<PATH_TO_iio-capture>/iio-capture',